30440r/gexo/README.md

 # Gexo (previously Fugu15) - ????-tethered (probably rootless) iOS 15 Jailbreak, That Is Not Even Close To Finished!

-Fugu15 is an (most definitely incomplete) iOS 15 Jailbreak, including an ~~untether (persistence),~~ kernel exploit, kernel PAC bypass and PPL bypass.
+Gexo is an (most definitely incomplete) iOS 15 Jailbreak, including an ~~untether (persistence),~~ kernel exploit, kernel PAC bypass and PPL bypass.
 The CVE numbers of the vulnerabilities I used are: CVE-2021-30883 & CVE-2021-30955

 # Supported Devices/iOS Versions

-Fugu15 *should* support all arm64e devices (iPhone XS and newer) on iOS 15, 15.0.1, ~~15.0.2~~, & 15.1 Beta 1, 2, 3.
+Gexo *should* support all arm64e devices (iPhone XS and newer) on iOS 15, 15.0.1, ~~15.0.2~~, & 15.1 Beta 1, 2, 3.
-Support for lower versions (down to ?) can be added by editing `arm/shared/ClosurePwn/Sources/ClosurePwn/PwnClosure.swift` and `arm/shared/KernelExploit/Sources/KernelExploit/offsets.swift`.
+Support for lower versions (down to ?) can be added by editing `dir/dir/file` and `dir/dir/file`.

-arm64 devices are not supported because the exploit to install the Fugu15 App does not work on these devices.
+arm64 devices are not supported because the exploit does not work on these devices.
 However, it is in theory possible to install the ~~untether~~ on them (e.g. via checkra1n).
 Note that all of this code was written specifically for arm64e, so some changes are required to add arm64 support to the ~~untether~~.